richstokes/Forza-data-tools/README.md

 ## Features
 - Realtime telemetry output to terminal
 - Telemetry data logging to csv file
-- Serve Forza Telemetry data as JSON API
+- Serve Forza Telemetry data as JSON over HTTP
 - Display race statistics from race/drive (when logging to CSV)